dfrancoeur65/ChatAppReact/README.md

 Made changes to original simple chat app by making the state data structure a little more complex (array of strings => array of objects)

+Look inside /src/complete/App-5.js and compare it with /src/App.js

 1. Ensure you have `npm` installed.